swcarpentry/shell-novice/02-create.md

 > #### Deleting Is Forever
 >
-> Unix doesn't have a trash bin: when we delete files, they are unhooked
+> Unix doesn't have a trash bin that we can recover deleted files from: when we delete files, they are unhooked
 > from the file system so that their storage space on disk can be
 > recycled.
 Tools for finding and recovering deleted files do exist, but
 > there's no guarantee they'll work in any particular situation, since the